By Jorge Gomez, Fort Lee Public Affairs OfficeOctober 4, 2007

 Sgt.
 Sadat Allhassan, Third Army's Noncommissioned Officer of the Year, admired U.S. Soldiers as a child when he saw them provide humanitarian relief.
-Growing up in Ghana, Sgt.
-Allhassan was determined to become a U.S. Soldier.
+Growing up in Ghana, Allhassan was determined to some day become a U.S. Soldier.

 Spc.
 Heyz Seeker, U.S. Army Special Operations Command's Soldier of the Year, was two when his father, a Filipino immigrant, died.
 He grew up hearing stories of how his father had fought in World War II.
 His later step-father had also fought in World War II.

 Although the three Soldiers have diverse cultural backgrounds, they are bound together by their patriotism, their love of the Army and their drive to be the best at the 2007 Department of the Army Noncommissioned Officer and Soldier of the Year Competition.

 Love of Military

-Cpl.
 Mocanu served in the Romanian army for five years and aspired to become a professional soldier.
-He found his way to the United States by applying for a sports visa as a member of the national Romanian martial arts team, and joined the U.S. Army when he was issued a green card.
-He enlisted as an infantryman on his 33rd birthday and left for training at Fort Benning, Ga.
+He found his way to the United States by applying for a sports visa as a member of the national Romanian martial arts team.
+When he was issued a green card, Mocanu joined the U.S. Army.
+On his 33rd birthday, he enlisted as an infantryman and left for training at Fort Benning, Ga.

-Cpl.
 Mocanu was an NCO when he left the Romanian army.
-When he went to Fort Benning, he was as a private, but he said it was a dream come true to become a U.S. Soldier.
+When he went to Fort Benning, Mocanu was as a private, but he said it was a dream come true to become a U.S. Soldier.
 For him, the toughest part about Basic Combat Training was the language.
-But it was a challenge he was willing to face head on.
+But that was a challenge he was willing to face head on.

 "It's difficult, but I'm not ashamed to ask, 'What's that mean' How's this thing work'' That's the easy way to learn.
 Some of the new Soldiers, they are afraid to ask.
-Right now, I'm the best Soldier from U.S. Army Europe, right' If I have something, that I don't know, I go ask," Cpl.
-Mocanu said.
+Right now, I'm the best Soldier from (U.S. Army Europe), right' If I have something, that I don't know, I go ask," Mocanu said.

-He became a U.S. citizen a little over a month ago, on Sept.
-4. He said he wished he could celebrate but couldn't because he was training at the time.
+He became a U.S. citizen Sept.
+4, just a little over a month ago.
+He said he wished he could celebrate but couldn't because he was training at the time.
 Now he looks forward to being part of 'history in the making' with current operations in Iraq and Afghanistan.

 "I want to be part of the big picture.
 When years pass and I look back, I'll remember that I was not a citizen of the United States, but I was in the Army serving in Iraq.
 Our company had lost eight guys.
-Before I ask something of the United States, I want to give something to my country."
+Before I ask something of my country (the United States), I want to give something to my country."

 A Soldier First

-Sgt.
-Allhassan grew up speaking five Ghanian languages, including Swahili, Ewe, Ga, Twi and Fanti.
-He also speaks English, Arabic, French and little Portuguese.
+Allhassan grew up speaking about five Ghanian languages to include Swahili, Ewe, Ga, Twi and Fanti.
+He formally learned to speak to English, Arabic, French and little bit of Portuguese.

-"In a multi-language community, you end up intermingling with a lot of people who speak those languages," he said.
+"In a multi-language community, you end up intermingling with a lot of people who speak those languages," Allhassan said.
 "You get exposed to those languages at a young age."